leductoan3082004/thesis/TOPOLOGY_IMPLEMENTATION.md

     Increment edge counts
 ```

 For `ring_star`, the node-level assignment guarantees at least **RING_STAR_BRIDGE_NODES** high-connectivity bridge nodes inside the central clique (or all members if the clique is smaller).
-Edges touching the hub always pick from that set, but each hub node may cover at most `ceil(num_cliques / 2)` distinct neighbor cliques.
-The assignment map sticks every outer clique to exactly one of the hub nodes, ensuring coverage stays evenly distributed and preventing two hub nodes from mirroring the same subset.
-Extra random edges reuse that mapping, so redundant paths appear without breaking the balance or overloading a single node.
+Edges touching the hub always pick from that set, and the algorithm adds direct edges so each hub node connects to every outer clique, keeping paths to the central checker to a single hop.
+Extra random edges reuse the same nodes but never require multi-hop routing.

 ### Key Formulas